 - Remove cake(s) from the oven and allow to cool for 10 minutes in the pan.
 The sooner removed, the better, as steam will build up.
 However, removing it too early will break the cake(s).
 While the cake(s) cools, oil a wire rack for cooling; set aside.

 - Unlock the springform pan.
 Gently remove the springform ring.
 Holding the bottom of the pan, turn the cake upside down onto the oiled wire rack.
 With the tip of a sharp knife, separate cake edges from the bottom of the pan, if necessary.
 Remove and discard parchment paper.
 Allow cake(s) to cool completely, upside down.
 To speed up cooling, flip it/them over once.

 - Slice in half, horizontally, and add your filling(s) of choice and top with your favorite topping.

-- Bring to a boil, stirring constantly.
-Boil until thickened, about 1 minute, or so.
+- Add strawberries and sugar; stir gently with a fork.
+Bring to a boil, stirring constantly.
+Boil until thickened, about 1 minute.

 If you desire to make 5 mini shortcakes, fill each about half way full.

 Reserve 4 - 5 strawberry halves before cooking the strawberry sauce.
 Once the sauce is chilled, coat with the sauce and add to the top of the cake for garnish.